maelvls/prowdig/README.md

 high compared to the "passed" runs of that test.
 You must have read access to the bucket `gs://jetstack-logs` in order to run prowdig.

+I wrote this tool because some Prow jobs in cert-manager would fail after almost 2 hours due to overly large timeouts in tests.

 ![Screenshot from 2021-12-18 22-49-26](https://user-images.githubusercontent.com/2195781/146656953-6c4f18f3-d273-472d-bac1-e7e4232cea29.png)

 Install: